coewuailab/COEWU-AILAB/README.md

 # Environmental & Health AI Projects

-This repository contains a collection of artificial intelligence projects focused on environmental monitoring and health assessment.
-Each project leverages cutting-edge AI technologies to address critical challenges in public health and environmental science.
+This repository contains a collection of artificial intelligence projects developed by COEWU-AILAB at Walailak University.
+Our research focuses on environmental monitoring and health assessment, leveraging cutting-edge AI technologies to address critical challenges in public health and environmental science.

 ## 🚀 Projects Overview